 Tiantian's sharing was paid back.
 Many of her Chinese friends also shared their involvement with the NRW to her.
 "I feel we have more people practising and engaging with the NRW theme this year, which is ‘All In'," she said.

-However, even passionate volunteers like Tiantian have found that despite the help of translated materials, it could still be challenging for them to hold conversations about First Nations culture in their mother tongues.
+Despite the provision of these translated materials, however, even passionate volunteers like Tiantian have found it can be challenging for them to hold conversations about First Nations culture in their mother tongues.

 Lost in translation?

 One word that challenged Tiantian was "reconciliation", which translates literally into Chinese as "making peace".
-She came across the word during an NRW event where was told about significant history events for the First Nations community, including the 1967 referendum and the Stolen Generation policy.
+She came across the word during an NRW event where she was told about significant historical events for the First Nations community, including the 1967 referendum and the Stolen Generation policy.

-On her social media, Tiantian said the event had helped her understand the term reconciliation deeper.
+On her social media, Tiantian said the event had helped her understand the term reconciliation more deeply.

 "I was impressed that reconciliation was officially defined as 'strengthening relationships between Aboriginal and Torres Strait Islander peoples and non-Indigenous peoples, for the benefit of all Australians'," she said.